michaelwnelson/reddit-modqueue-discord/README.md

 `USER_AGENT` &mdash; create your own descriptive name.
 The `useragent` should be unique, descriptive, contain your username on Reddit, and the version number of your application.
 It's used by Reddit to identify your program.
 Here is reddit's documentation on it: www.github.com/reddit-archive/reddit/wiki/API#rules

 `WEBHOOK` &mdash; from Discord setup

+`SKIP_DISCORD` &mdash; optional flag, useful a first-time run to populate the database and not spam Discord